zhihanyang2022/cnnvis/README.md

 Use CNNVis if you need to visualize the following aspects of a CNN:
 * Kernels / filters
-* Activations of a specific layer / kernel to specific images
+* Activations / feature maps of a specific layer to a specific image
 * The 2D pattern that maximally activates a kernel
 * Saliency maps
 * (Email yangz2@carleton.edu about anything you would like to visualize!)